woocommerce/woocommerce/readme.txt

 * 2 lines of discounts on total tables - 1 for product discounts, 1 for after tax discounts (e.g. store credit)
 * Tweaked paypal to work with tax inclusive prices without screwing up rounding
 * Stored ex. prices with higher precision to prevent rounding errors
+* Rewritten options for tax display - cart items can be shown without tax now

 = 1.2.4 - 18/11/2011 =
 * More sale price logic fixes for variations.
 Now correctly compares variation's prices.